raaipawankumar/cicd-training/README.md

 ## Trigger

 A trigger is used to define conditions under which the pipeline should be executed.
-There are three types of triggers: Repository, Resource and Schedule.
+There are three types of triggers: Repository based, Resource based and Schedule based.

 ```yaml
 # Disable triggers